 What does NIFTY 50 mean?

-Nifty 50 is one of the Index created in NSE which consists of 50 stocks.
-The purpose of NIFTY 50 is to track underline performance of these 50 stocks which are part of the index
+Nifty 50 is one of the Indexes created in NSE which consists of 50 stocks.
+The purpose of NIFTY 50 is to track the underline performance of these 50 stocks which are part of the index

 Sensex vs NIFTY which is better?

 There is no comparison between Sensex and NIFTY as they are separate indexes on their own.
 SENSEX is an Index of 30 stocks so Sensex tracks the performance of 30 stocks only whereas NIFTY 50 is an index of 50 stocks that tracks the performance of 50 stocks.
 Historically Sensex and NIFTY have given similar returns on an index basis.

 How do I invest in the NIFTY 50 Index?

 If you want to directly invest in NIFTY 50 then you can either buy an ETF that invests in NIFTY 50 or you can buy an index fund that invests in NIFTY 50.
 If you are looking to invest in stocks that are part of NIFTY 50 then you can buy any stocks which are part of NIFTY 50 via your broker.